thisismydesign/encapsulate/README.md

 end
 ```

 Encapsulators will ideally not use any parameters.
-They do take the base function's parameter hash as second parameter and you could *technically* hide additinal parameters there but it's not a good practice.
+They do take the base function's parameter hash as second parameter and you could *technically* hide additional parameters there but it's not a good practice.
 Instead:
 - try to keep encapsulators simple
 - use their own classes to configure them